 PHARMAC is pleased to announce the outcome of the consultation on the draft request for proposals for supply of medicines for rare disorders.
-This was the subject of a consultation letter dated 8 July 2014.

 In July 2014 PHARMAC sought public feedback on a draft Request for Proposals (RFP) for medicines for rare disorders.
 This is a new commercial approach PHARMAC is trialling with the aim of improving access to funded medicines for patients with rare disorders.

 We received 23 written submissions to consultation.
 Ten responses were from suppliers, six from individuals, six from consumer groups, and one from a clinician.
 Additionally, PHARMAC met with suppliers during the consultation period to discuss the proposal.
 We received nine Expressions of Interest from suppliers which are considering bidding.

 Overview of responses

 Overall, people supported PHARMAC trialling this new approach.
 Most people felt that $5 million per annum of contestable funding over five years was not enough.
 However, one submitter noted “$5 million seems insufficient but often good ideas start small”.
 Some people thought there was lack of clarity about whether this funding was ongoing or whether there was a risk that funding would cease after five years.